tango-controls/tango-doc/source/installation/minimum-deployment.rst

 ~~~~~~~~~~~~~~~

 The central role of a Tango control system is Tango Host role, it is created by running the :program:`DataBaseds` device server.
-This device server requires MySQL database in its most common application.
+This device server requires MariaDB or MySQL database in its most common application.

 The recommended way of running device servers is to use :program:`Starter` service.